 July 05, 2015

-He came to me before the consecration: as a thief He comes, smiles and absorbs in me.
+He came to me before the consecration: He comes, smiles, and absorbs in me.
 I have never thought of getting communion before the priest consecrates the hosts.
 It is true.
 He is there always for me. ” Tình Ngài một phút đủ vui một đời!”
 (Your love only one second enough to enjoy the whole life!)

 Sept.
 12, 2015

 A beautiful day of Renewal day at my monastery.
 How can I count Your Grace which lavishes upon me every day, every time?
 I am working on the Icon of the Holy Trinity in my room.
 Tracing the Icon of Andrei Rublev on the board and using oil paints for the first time, I want to try the technique of glazing to pain this Icon.
 Layer by layer patiently waiting for them to dry.
 I have hope the icon will come out alright at the end.
-Oil paints, linseed oil and my prayers together we are working to bring the Divine Presence of the of the Holy Trinity into this world.
+Oil paints, linseed oil and my prayers together we are working to bring the Divine Presence of the Holy Trinity into this world.
 Yesterday, at our refectory Sister Dawn read the last pages of the Laudato Si.
 It was very interesting for me.
-I want to quote here but it is so precious, I can not leave any of its details out.
+I want to quote here.
+It is so precious that I do not want to leave any details out.
 So I will put all in here for me to remember in the future when I come back to this page to read.
 Here is the citation: